Svyatocheck/Svyatocheck/README.md

 I'm Svyat!

-I'm a graduate student from Russia who has already done a bunch of cool projects in Python and Kotlin.
+I'm a master's student from Russia who has already done a bunch of cool projects in Python and Kotlin.

-Now I'm preparing for an interview for a Backend developer position and studying Machine Learning in my spare time, as I want to make a career in this field in the future.
+Now I'm working in data science and starting to study ML at university.
 <!--
 **Svyatocheck/Svyatocheck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.